defold/doc/docs/en/manuals/ios.md

 If you have only `arm64` option in "Any iOS Device (arm64)" change `iOS Deployment target` to 10.3 in "Project -> Basic -> Deployment" settings.
 It will make your storyboard compatible with `armv7` devices (for example iPhone5c)
 :::

 If you use images in the storyboard they will not be included in your `LaunchScreen.storyboardc` automatically.
-Use `Bundle Resources` filed in `game.project` to include resources.
+Use `Bundle Resources` field in `game.project` to include resources.
 For example, create folder `LaunchScreen` in Defold project and folder `ios` inside (`ios` folder needed to include these files only for ios bundles), then put your files in `LaunchScreen/ios/`.
 Add this path in `Bundle Resources`.

 ![](images/ios/bundle_res.png)